sphericalcylinder/MetalCompute/README.md

 ## Style (I'm picky)
 I have a very defined style and will fight people over it.
-If you want to contribute but can't stand my requirements, deal with it (or write the code and apply formatting afterwards).
+If you want to contribute but can't stand my requirements, just submit it as-is and I will modify it to match.
-Here's the code style requirements for pull requests or changes (I will reject/modify your pull request if it is ugly):
+Here's the code style requirements for pull requests or changes:

 - 4 spaces for indentation
 - Braces don't start on a new line